TheBlankness/sveltekit-pdf-editor/README.md

 Welcome to the PDF Editor project!
 This open-source project aims to provide a feature-rich PDF editor implemented using SvelteKit.
 The goal is to create a versatile tool for viewing, annotating, and editing PDF documents, with an emphasis on simplicity, performance, and extensibility.

+Note: Most of the code is from [kywch/pdf-editor](https://github.com/kywch/pdf-editor) I modified the pen annotation to be able to draw on the page directly.
+Currently working on improving the pen annotation.

+Personal Goals:
+- to make it render server side to load faster to utilize sveltekit features fully.
+- make an annotation libary that is easy to use (hopefully to save this annotations in a Database)
+- Improve local performance

 ## Features

 - View PDF documents with smooth navigation.